lts-rad/helstrom-bound-vs-bb84-cascade/README.md

 The attack relies on a weakened protocol that has no decoys, mean photon numbers between 0.6-1.0, and does not employ phase randomization.

 In particular the POVM needs coherences in photon number to achieve quite a low minimum discrimination error, which phase randomization disables.
 This is known insecure and was analyzed by Lo & Preskill  [https://arxiv.org/pdf/quant-ph/0610203](https://arxiv.org/pdf/quant-ph/0610203) where no security is attainable above 0.5 for QPSK, regardless of the reconciliation efficiency.
-See figure below
+See figure below for how it scales against the toy protocol being considered here, where aspects like detector efficiency are simplified.

 <img width="685" height="352" alt="image" src="https://github.com/user-attachments/assets/6c3d886b-e004-4a9f-9a44-c1187d46e858" />